Home > News > Production Technology of Formic Acid

 Leather and Textile Industry

-In agriculture, formic acid serves as a preservative and antibacterial agent in livestock feed.
-It helps maintain feed quality and promotes animal health.
+In agriculture, formic acid serves as a preservative and antibacterial additive for livestock feed, helping improve feed stability and animal health.

 Chemical Synthesis

-Formic acid is a valuable reagent in various chemical synthesis processes.
-It acts as a reducing agent, catalyst, and intermediate in the production of numerous chemicals.
+Formic acid acts as a reducing agent, catalyst, and intermediate in the production of numerous industrial chemicals.

 Food Industry